 Saddle Mountain Hostel is a small and friendly 4* hostel in Invergarry, between Loch Ness and Fort William and at the junction with the road to Skye.
-The delightful hostel sleeps 24 people in 5 rooms.
+The comfortable hostel sleeps 24 people in 5 rooms.
 It has a large kitchen, dining room and lounge, free WiFi, a purpose-built drying room and bike storage.
-A Great location for Munro bagging, walking, cycling, scenic tours, water sports, fishing, and wildlife watching.More details
+A great location for Munro bagging, walking, cycling, scenic tours, water sports, fishing, and wildlife watching.More details

 Euro Hostel Edinburgh Halls

 Euro Hostel Edinburgh Halls is the perfect place to base your summer visit to Edinburgh.
 Available from 4th June to 31st August you can have an apartment to yourself or share with others for a great budget stay.
 Located in the heart of the Old Town close to the Royal Mile, Euro Hostel Edinburgh Halls is perfect for backpackers, shoppers, groups or those visiting the famous Edinburgh Festival.
 Single or twin private bedrooms are available or you can rent a whole apartment for up to 12.More details

 Inchnadamph Lodge has been tastefully converted to provide luxury hostel accommodation at a budget price.
 There's a large self-catering kitchen, a games room, a lounge and a dining room.
 Food is usually available at the Inchnadamph Hotel just across the river.
 Based at the foot of Ben More Assynt, and overlooking Loch Assynt, explore one of the wildest areas in the Highlands from the door.More details